DrEmpiricism/Optimize-Offline/README.md

 - Makes multiple changes to both the offline system and registry hives to enhance security, usability and privacy while also improving performance.
 - Checks the health of the image both before and after the script runs to ensure the image retains a healthy status.
 - Detects what System Applications were removed, and further removes any associated drivers or services associated with them.
-- Allows for the offline removal of Provisioned Application Packages, Windows OnDemand Packages and Windows Features.
+- Allows offline removal of Provisioned Application Packages, System Applications and Windows OnDemand Packages.
+- Allows offline disabling and offline enabling of Windows Features.
 - Allows for the offline integration of drivers, Microsoft DaRT 10, Windows Store, Microsoft Edge, Setup content, Data Deduplication and more.
+- All optimization processes are done silently and properly with proper error-handling.

 ## Script disclaimer ##

 - It is the responsibility of the end-user to be aware of what each parameter and switch does.
+These are well detailed in Optimize-Offline's header.
 - Optimize-Offline is designed to optimize OEM images and not images already optimized by another script/program.
 - Properties, features, packages, etc. can and often do change between builds.
-This means that when optimizing an image, the script may warn of an error during the optimization process that did not occur before or stop the optimization process entirely.
-The best recourse for errors is to post them - and any log files from the script - in the 'Issues' section.
+This means that when optimizing an image, the script could warn of an error during the optimization process that did not occur before.
+The best recourse for errors is to post them - and any log files - in the 'Issues' section of this repository.
 - Help will not be given to users who attempt to optimize unsupported builds.

 ## About the -Registry switch ##